Disney⋅Pixar Toy Story Racer

 There’s no way around it; strictly following a track and forcing you to steer left and right just does not work logically.
 A 2D, behind the vehicle racing game like Out Run uses the same point of view as this game but will twist and turn its track in accordance with what you’re doing.
 That can happen because Out Run’s environment is not pre-rendered; it is less visually complex but it’s reactive.

 There are multiple ways to achieve a behind the car effect, but ultimately you are using 2D tiles in inventive ways.
 Toy Story Racer cannot do anything else but try and pretend like its parlour trick has an impact on your kart.
 In a certain portion of the track, let’s say the left third makes you spin if you’re there because there’s an obstacle, let’s say a door.
 Or this portion pushes your character to the left because the track is turning right, forcing you to counterbalance.
-You cannot shake the feeling that you’re interacting with programmed obstacles built to pretend.
-It feels like you’re moving a toy kart back and forth on top of a TV during a race, because that’s basically what the game is.
+You cannot shake the feeling that you’re interacting with pretend obstacles; as if you’re moving a toy kart back and forth on top of a TV during a race, because that’s basically what the game is.

 Why did they do it?
-Why didn’t they just do like all the other racing games on Game Boy and just do an isometric overhead view?
+Why didn’t they just do an overhead view like all the other racing games on Game Boy?
 Because they could.
 I’ve already talked about the I Can’t Believe It’s Game Boy category of games in my Heroes of Might & Magic article.
-Those games that came around during the last two years of the console’s life that made no sense on Game Boy, but yet existed.
+Those games that came around during the last two years of the console’s life that made no sense on Game Boy yet existed.
 And some of them were even good!
 Those games were clearly the results of developers pushing a very well-understood system to its peak of functionality; to me it feels like they were flexing their programming muscles, showing off how far they could go.

 The people at Tiertex Design certainly hoped it would differentiate them from Wacky Races or Mickey’s Speedway USA.
 I mean it definitely did, I’m talking about their game now.
 Did it sell better because of it though?
 I doubt it hurt, I doubt it helped.
 The Game Boy Color was still riding on the coattails of Pokémon mania and the risk/reward ratio seemed skewed in favour of licensed crap for kids.
 If your licensed crap had a crappy trick up its sleeve, why not give it a try?
 That’s the wonderful element of this game for me; they didn’t merely try something crappy, they shipped it to stores!
 I’m sure they weren’t the first developers to try a pre-rendered background for a racing game, but because they tried it on the Game Boy Color in 2000, the market was crazy enough that they could finish their attempt and put it on the market.
 After can we technically make it comes a second question, is it fun, and the answer to that question was a resounding no.